mghibaudi/OpenFermion-ProjectQ/README.rst

 ---------------

 To start using OpenFermion-ProjectQ, first install `OpenFermion <http://openfermion.org>`_ and `ProjectQ <https://projectq.ch>`_.
-Then, clone this git repo, change directory to the top level folder and run:
+Then, clone `this <http://github.com/quantumlib/OpenFermion-ProjectQ>`__ git repo, change directory to the top level folder and run:

 .. code-block:: bash

   python -m pip install -e .

-Alternatively, one can install the last major release with the command
+Alternatively, if using OpenFermion-ProjectQ as a library, one can install the last official PyPI release with:

 .. code-block:: bash

-  python -m pip install openfermionprojectq
+  python -m pip install --pre --user openfermionprojectq

 Authors
 -------